-In the 1990s, I visited a man who was eager to show me a wonderful home heating system he’d installed in his house and was then acting as a retail distributor for.
+Back in the early 1990s, I visited a man who was eager to show me a wonderful home heating system he’d installed, but the experience left me realizing how easy it is for people to be fooled by others and fooled by themselves.

 I hope they all brought sweaters.
 This guy was clearly caught in the illusion of fancy talk.
 The photo of the product description below is typical of slippery language that’s often used to over-promote energy-related products.
 Read it closely.